Skip to Main Content

 how-to-get-a-mortgage-flowchart-square.png

 2. Pull your credit report: Your credit score and your overall credit history will heavily impact your loan offers.
-Pull these early on to gauge where you stand.
+Request a copy of your credit report early to gauge where you stand.
 If you see any late payments or accounts in collections, work on settling these before applying for your loan.

 5. Find a home and make an offer: When you’ve found that dream home, put in an offer, and negotiate the details.
 If the seller accepts, you can proceed with your chosen mortgage lender’s full application.

 6. Fill out your mortgage application: Complete your mortgage application, and submit any documentation the lender requires.
-This usually includes things like tax returns, W-2s, and pay stubs.
+Be prepared to provide recent tax returns, W-2s, and pay stubs.

 7. Wait for approval: Your loan application will be processed and underwritten.
-During underwriting, your lender is looking to verify your financial information and make sure you can repay the loan.
+During underwriting, your lender will verify your financial information and make sure you can repay the loan.

 8. Get ready for closing: Once your loan nears approval, you’ll be scheduled for a closing date.
 To prepare, you’ll want to find a homeowners insurance policy, review your final closing disclosures, and arrange your payment, which is usually done via wire transfer or cashier’s check.